Mediation: Preparation

 The parties' first role is to consent to mediation, possibly before preparatory activities commence.
 Parties then prepare in much the same way they would for other varieties of negotiations.
 Parties may provide position statements, valuation reports and risk assessment analysis.
 The mediator may supervise/facilitate their preparation and may require certain preparations.

 Disclosure

 Agreements to mediate, mediation rules, and court-based referral orders may have disclosure requirements.
 Mediators may have express or implied powers to direct parties to produce documents, reports and other material.
 In court-referred mediations parties usually exchange with each other all material which would be available through discovery or disclosure rules were the matter to proceed to hearing, including witness statements, valuations and statement accounts.

 Participation

 Mediation requires direct input from the parties.
 Parties must attend and participate in the mediation meeting.
 Some mediation rules require parties to attend in person.
 Participation at one stage may compensate for absence at another stage.

-Preparation

-Choose an appropriate mediator, considering experience, skills, credibility, cost, etc. The criteria for mediator competence is under dispute.
-Competence certainly includes the ability to remain neutral and to move parties though various impasse-points in a dispute.
-The dispute is over whether expertise in the subject matter of the dispute should be considered or is actually detrimental to the mediator's objectivity.

-Preparatory steps for mediation can vary according to legal and other requirements, not least gaining the willingness of the parties to participate.

-In some court-connected mediation programs, courts require disputants to prepare for mediation by making a statement or summary of the subject of the dispute and then bringing the summary to the mediation.
-In other cases, determining the matter(s) at issue can become part of the mediation itself.

-Consider having the mediator meet the disputants prior to the mediation meeting.
-This can reduce anxiety, improve settlement odds and increase satisfaction with the mediation process.

-Ensure that all participants are ready to discuss the dispute in a reasonably objective fashion.
-Readiness is improved when disputants consider the viability of various outcomes.

-Provide reasonable estimates of loss and/or damage.

-Identify other participants.
-In addition to the disputants and the mediator, the process may benefit from the presence of counsel, subject-matter experts, interpreters, family, etc.

-Secure a venue for each mediation session.
-The venue must foster the discussion, address any special needs, protect privacy and allow ample discussion time.

-Ensure that supporting information such as pictures, documents, corporate records, pay-stubs, rent-rolls, receipts, medical reports, bank-statements, etc., are available.

-Have parties sign a contract that addresses procedural decisions, including confidentiality, mediator payment, communication technique, etc.